Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `198663` an integer nonce representing registered account 198663 in the [`Identity Contracts`](./00003-identity-contracts.md)

 ## When to use `$type`
-Data objects sometimes include a `$type` field which indicates their Lexicon type.
-The general principle is that this field needs to be included any time there could be ambiguity about the content type when validating data.
+In data objects, the `$type` field indicates their Lexicon type.
+This field is necessary whenever there could be ambiguity about the content type during data validation.

-The specific rules are:
+The rules regarding the `$type` field are as follows:

 - `record` objects must always include `$type`.
-While the type is often known from context (eg, the collection part of the path for records stored in a repository), record objects can also be passed around outside of repositories and need to be self-describing
+Even though the type is often inferred from context (such as the collection part of the path for records stored in a repository), record objects may be passed around outside of repos and therefore need to be self-describing.
-- `union` variants must always include `$type`, except at the top level of `subscription` messages
+- `union` variants must always include `$type`, except when they are at the top level of `subscription` messages.

-Note that `blob` objects always include `$type`, which allows generic processing.
+It's important to note that `blob` objects always include `$type`, facilitating generic processing.

-As a reminder, `main` types must be referenced in `$type` fields as just the `RDSID`, not including a `#main` suffix.
+As a reminder, `main` types must be referenced in `$type` fields using only the `RDSID`, without including a `#main` suffix.

 ## References